pitrak1/lattice2d/doc/server_doc.md

 	- destroys a player by connection
 	- arguments: the command from the player

-This class takes a more comprehensive approach to a multithreaded server.
+This class takes a more comprehensive approach to a multi-threaded server.
 It introduces the concept of ServerGames, whose attributes are in the corresponding class below.
 This class also allows a command to be added to a ServerGame's queue instead of the main queue if the Player sending it has a ServerGame associated with them.
-This separation of reponsibilities (the main queue for server-wide requests, the game queues for commands for that game) allows commands to not filter through every single game every time a game state changes.
+This separation of responsibilities (the main queue for server-wide requests, the game queues for commands for that game) allows commands to not filter through every single game every time a game state changes.

 ## ServerGame Class
 - inherits from RootNode